KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Extended-Data/README.md

 The version released on June 8, 2021 is the latest data that updates and adds data for 2020.

-The version release on May 2, 2023 is the latest data that updates until the end of 2022.
+The version released on May 2, 2023 is the latest data that updates until the end of 2022.

 #### Data Description: